Home

 A GARDENING GUIDE FOR HOME AND TERRACE

-Size: Choose a tall pot if a plant has deep roots and a wide/shallow pot if it has short roots.
-Ideal proportions: Plant is one and a half times as high as the pot.
+Size: Choose a tall pot for a plant that will grow tall to accommodate deep roots, a wider shallow pot for smaller varieties.
+Usual proportions: Plant is one and a half times as high as the pot.

-Hanging Plants (indoors only): For hanging plants a clear plastic outer pot will catch any overflow.
+Hanging Plants (indoors only): For hanging plants a clear plastic outer pot with attachments will catch any overflow.

 Contact Us